Based on what you've told us, it looks like you're covered by the Horticulture Award 2010 [MA000028].

 An employee can enter into a written agreement to be paid pieceworker rates under the Horticulture Award.
 This agreement has to be genuinely made without coercion or duress.

-A pieceworker isn't guaranteed a minimum hourly or weekly rate that applies to the type of work they do, or the national minimum wage.
+A pieceworker under the Horticulture Award isn't guaranteed a minimum hourly or weekly rate that applies to the type of work they do, or the national minimum wage.

-The piecework rate has to allow the average competent employee to earn at least 15% more per hour than the relevant minimum hourly rate in the award.
-Casual employees also get a casual loading.
+The piecework rate has to allow the average competent employee to earn at least 15% more per hour than the relevant minimum hourly rate in the award (inclusive of the casual loading for casual employees).

 There are many factors that affect what an average competent employee is.
 There's no standard across the horticulture industry.

 Factors that should be considered in a piecework agreement include the:

 - plants involved

 - particular harvest